LaVarda1/messaround123/README.md

 `npm run build`

 Standalone
-Serve with nginx using nginx.conf, or a webserver of your choise
+Serve with nginx using nginx.conf, or a webserver of your choice

 Development
 `npm run start:dev`